The Seagull: Theatre

 The American playwright Tennessee Williams adapted the play as The Notebook of Trigorin, which premiered in 1981.
 That year, Thomas Kilroy's adaptation, The Seagull also premiered at the Royal Court Theatre in London.
 The Canadian playwright Daniel MacIvor wrote an adaptation called His Greatness.

 In 2004, American playwright Regina Taylor's African-American adaptation, Drowning Crow, was performed on Broadway.

 Emily Mann wrote and directed an adaptation called A Seagull in the Hamptons.
 The play premiered at the McCarter Theatre May 2008.

 Libby Appel did a new version that premiered in 2011 at the Marin Theatre in Mill Valley using newly discovered material from Chekhov's original manuscripts.
 In pre-Revolutionary Russia, plays underwent censorship from two sources, the government censor and the directors.
 The removed passages were saved in the archives of Russia, and unavailable till the fall of the Iron Curtain.

 In 2011, Benedict Andrews re-imagined the work as being set on a modern Australian beach in his production of the play at Sydney's Belvoir Theatre, which starred Judy Davis, David Wenham and Maeve Darmody.
 He did this to explore the ideas of liminal space and time.

 In 2013, a deconstruction of the play by Aaron Posner, set in the modern day under the title Stupid Fucking Bird, was premiered at the Woolly Mammoth Theatre Company in Washington, D.C.; it won the 2014 Charles MacArthur Award for Outstanding New Play or Musical and has been staged widely across American theatres.

 In 2014, Takarazuka Revues's Star Troupe performed a musical version of the play, which was adapted and directed by Naoko Koyonagi.
 It starred Makoto Rei as Konstantin and Mirei Shiroki as Nina.

 A 2022 gender-fluid adaptation of the Tom Stoppard version was completed by the Doris Place Players to great success in Los Angeles.

-In 2022, Emilia Clarke starred in Anya Reiss' adaption, directed by Jamie Lloyd, at the Harold Pinter Theatre in London.
+In 2022, Emilia Clarke starred in Anya Reiss' adaptation, directed by Jamie Lloyd, at the Harold Pinter Theatre in London.
 It was described as a unique 21st century modernisation.
 It was reviewed as "radical, stripped-back, strangely gripping".

 Thomas Bradshaw wrote a modern-day adaptation set in New York's Hudson Valley entitled The Seagull/Woodstock, NY.
 The play was produced Off-Broadway by The New Group in 2023 and starred Parker Posey, Nat Wolff, Ato Essandoh, and Hari Nef.

 A new version by Duncan Macmillan and Thomas Ostermeier, starring Emma Corrin as Nina and Cate Blanchett as Arkadina, is premiered at London's Barbican Centre in February 2025.
 Directed by Ostermeier, the adaptation is also starred Priyanga Burford, Tom Burke, Tanya Reynolds, Kodi Smit-McPhee and Jason Watkins.
 It was met with praise from critics, with Arifa Akbar of The Guardian calling it a "masterful staging [that] has tremendous performances" and Demetrious Matheou of The Hollywood Reporter highlighting Ostermeier's staging as "boisterous, dazzling delight".

 A solo dramatic adaptation titled The Gull, written by Zachary Cohn and starring Joan Korte, premiered off-Broadway at Barrow Group Theatre in March 2025.